Do you need to make more money starting yesterday?

 1. Drive for Uber and/or Lyft

 This is one of my favorite ways to start making money immediately.
-I did this gig for awhile in Sacramento and I really enjoyed it because of how easy it was and I liked meeting a lot of the people.
+I tested this gig for two weeks in Sacramento and I really enjoyed it because of how easy it was and I liked meeting a lot of the people.

 More people are using rideshare apps than ever before, making it a great time to start driving.